MichaelKorost/WD_Project_3/README.md

 # Landing page

 ### Description

-Responsive Landing page made with HTML5, CSS and JS... .
+Responsive Landing page made with HTML5, CSS using BEM methodology and JS.

+### features

+- Dynamically created Navigation bar based on the section amount
+- Navigation bar automatically hides when the user is idle for 5 seconds

 ### Figma